yaananth/ChatMock/README.md

 ### OpenAI Tools

+- `--enable-web-search`
 You can also access OpenAI tools through this project.
 Currently, only web search is available.
-You can enable it by starting the server with `--enable-web-search`, which will allow OpenAI to determine when a request requires a web search, or you can use the following parameters during a request to enable web search:
+You can enable it by starting the server with this parameter, which will allow OpenAI to determine when a request requires a web search, or you can use the following parameters during a request to the API to enable web search:

 - `responses_tools`: supports `[{"type":"web_search"}]` / `{ "type": "web_search_preview" }`
 - `responses_tool_choice`: `"auto"` or `"none"`

-### Example usage
+#### Example usage
 ```json
 {
   "model": "gpt-5",